nox7/oceanmail/README.md

 ```
 Then the server loop is running.
 Any incoming mail will now be accepted (the default accepting port that mail clients always send to is :25).

 You can also run the client.php script to test that mail is actually received when sent.
-Mailgun and GMail have also been tested and the server properly received and accepts mail from those applications.
+Mailgun, GMail, Microsoft Outlook have also been tested and the server properly received and accepts mail from those applications as well as verifies the DKIMs.
 ```php
 php client.php
 ```